AstroHuntsman/huntsman-dome/README.rst

 Once the driver is installed in TheSkyX, it can be selected from the dome selection menu.
 Before issuing any commands, start the ``domehunter/gRPC-server/hx2dome.proto_server.py`` in a new terminal.
-When you issue a command through TheSkyX, the c++ driver will send a remote procedure call through to the gRPC python server.
+When you issue a command through TheSkyX, the C++ driver will send a remote procedure call through to the gRPC python server.

 The gRPC python server can be run in a communication test mode that doesn't